addiks/mmfm/README.md

 ## Set-Up

-After you have cloned (and checked out) this repository, make sure to initialize the submodule(s).
+After you have cloned (and checked out) this repository, make sure to initialize the git-submodule(s).

 Create a file like the one provided in "assets/configuration.sample.xml" somewhere, modify it's content to fit your needs.
 You need one "monitor" entry per file you want to monitor and channel you want to post into.
 If you need to post